raphaelstolt/git-user-bend/CONTRIBUTING.md

 # How to contribute

 Thanks for considering to contribute to `git-user-bend`.
-While doing so please follow these single guidelines:
+While doing so please follow these guidelines:

 - All code __MUST__ follow the PSR-2 coding standard.
 Please see [PSR-2](http://www.php-fig.org/psr/psr-2/) for more details.